 \subsection{Offline Data Processing}

-To tackle the computational challenges associated with querying massive high-frequency time series records, we introduce an offline indexing mechanism.
-Instead of performing costly full scans during queries, we precompute compact multi-scale \textit{Feature Tables}.
-These tables act as a \textit{Queryable Semantic Index}, summarizing raw signals into window-level descriptors that facilitate rapid, approximate evidence localization.
-Importantly, the raw TSDB remains the definitive source of truth, accessed subsequently only for exact computations on localized regions.
+To avoid costly full scans at query time, we precompute compact multi-scale \textit{Feature Tables} that act as a \textit{Queryable Semantic Index}.
+The raw TSDB remains the definitive source of truth and is accessed only for exact computations on localized regions.